Home PhotoAcute Studio PhotoAcute Mobile

 Sending the results

-To avoid transferring a lot of files you can compress the resultant files using any common archiver (rar, zip, gzip, bzip and so on).
+You can compress the resulting files using any common archiver (rar, zip, gzip, bzip and so on).

 There are several ways of transferring the results: